-Robert Burgess Aldrich (August 9, 1918 — December 5, 1983) was an American film director, writer and producer.
+Robert Burgess Aldrich (August 9, 1918 – December 5, 1983) was an American film director, producer, and screenwriter.
 His violent and critical films made him a symbol of post-World War II American cinema.

-Aldrich was born in a wealthy, politically connected family, his grandfather was a US Senator and a cousin of Nelson Rockefeller.
+Aldrich was born into a wealthy, politically connected family; his grandfather was a U.S. Senator and a cousin of Nelson Rockefeller.
 They were also conservative.
-But as a young man he rebelled against his family, going towards the Left for most of his career and making a number of subversive films critical of American politicians and military officials.
-He is best known for the film noir Kiss Me Deadly for the films with Bette Davis, Whatever Happened to Baby Jane and Hush Hush Sweet Charlotte and his biggest hit and most famous film The Dirty Dozen.
+But as a young man, he rebelled against his family, going towards the Left for most of his career and making a number of subversive films critical of American politicians and military officials.
+He is best known for the film noir Kiss Me Deadly, for the films with Bette Davis Whatever Happened to Baby Jane and Hush Hush Sweet Charlotte, and his biggest hit and most famous film The Dirty Dozen.
 He was a major inspiration for Quentin Tarantino and Martin Scorsese and he was one of many Hollywood directors celebrated as "the auteur".
-It is the latter concept that would ultimately shape Aldrich's longest lasting contribution to American cinema.
+It is the latter concept that would ultimately shape Aldrich's longest-lasting contribution to American cinema.

 Films directed by Aldrich with pages on this wiki include:

 - Vera Cruz (1954)

 - Kiss Me Deadly (1955)

 - What Ever Happened to Baby Jane?
 (1962)